currinjs/CurrinJS/aio/content/guide/dependency-injection.md

-The constructor parameter type, the `@Component` decorator, and the parent's `providers` information combine to tell the Angular injector to inject an instance of `HeroService` whenever it creates a new `HeroListComponent`.
+The constructor parameter type, the `@Component` decorator, and the parent's `providers` information combine to tell the Currin injector to inject an instance of
+`HeroService` whenever it creates a new `HeroListComponent`.